Feel AND Look completely rejuvenated after your summer

 If you’d like to do this treatment in the comfort of you own home, we also offer Idrostar+ Iontophoresis machines for home use.
 This state-of-the-art appliance uses direct current and pulsating current, making it suited to treat hands, feet and also underarms.
 For more information about this options, please contact us.

-Another treatment offered for excessive sweating is Botox.
-Botox is a safe, effective and long-term solution for treatment of hyperhidrosis of the underarms.
+Another treatment offered for excessive sweating is Botulinum toxin.
+Botulinum toxin is a safe, effective and long-term solution for treatment of hyperhidrosis of the underarms.
 This treatment helps control the symptoms of severe underarms perspiration by temporarily blocking the chemical signal that induces perspiration.
 When the sweat glands from the treated area don’t receive these chemical signals, the severe perspiration stops.
 The procedure normally takes less than 30 minutes, discomfort is minimal and the full effect occurs within 7 days with long lasting results.
 This treatment is usually repeated yearly.

 Is excessive sweating ever anything to worry about?